 - Don’t leave homework for the last minute.
 Give your brain an opportunity to relax before hitting the pillow.

-- Avoid screen time two hours before going to bed if you are having trouble falling asleep.
+- Avoid screen time two hours before going to bed.
 The lights from screens have been known to trick your brain into thinking it is daytime.